AjmalSirajudeen/crwlr/README.md

 # CRWLR

-**Status: work in progress.** Personal prototype for location / social discovery.
-Not a launched product.

 CRWLR is an app sketch for exploring venues and organizing crawls with friends.
 The current build has a real auth and friends path on Supabase, plus several screens that still run on mock venue data.

 ## What this project demonstrates